Internal intercostal muscles

 In dogs:

-Origin: lower border of ribs
+Origin: cranial border of ribs

-Insertion: upper border of rib below
+Insertion: caudal border and inner face of preceding rib

 Action: expiration, to draw the ribs together so as to narrow the thoracic cavity